 - Help them avoid anxiety-causing things or places.
 Go out of your way.
 Make a point of driving down a different road, or bringing them home from an event early, even if it’s inconvenient.
-This is respectful and humane because they are agonizing about something that you don’t experience.
-You need their trust in you to protect them from their own mind.
+This is respectful and humane because they are agonizing about something you don’t experience.
+You need their trust so they will listen to you and accept support that can protect them from their own mind.

 - Ask your child what they need to calm down or settle.
 If they want to be in a dark room with the windows covered with foil, fine.
-If they want to listen to loud ghastly music through headphones, fine.
+If they want to listen to loud music through headphones, fine.
 Just watch.
-It will be obvious if it settles them, or helps them focus and relax.
+It will be obvious if it settles them, or helps them focus and become clear-headed.

 - Allow your child to be weird at home as long as they adhere to basic rules.
 “I respect your freedom to be who you want to be, but you must take showers and wear clean clothes.
 Hygiene is the family policy.
 This rule won’t change, but I am happy to help you with this if you want.”
 No reasoning or justification, just a simple statement of the rules everyone follows.

 - Provide your child with a journal or large surface upon which to write or draw.
 This has several benefits.
 Writing and drawing help them process and organize their thoughts.
 It also helps you understand their head space, and if their thoughts reflect normal adolescents or are veering off into paranoia or potentially destructive obsessions.